 - 1 teaspoon vanilla extract

-- 1 tablespoon coconut flakes (sprinkle on top)
+- 1 tbsp coconut flakes sprinkle on top

 - Blend spinach and coconut milk until smooth.

 - Add remaining ingredients, and blend until smooth.